 (In English).
 Studies the historical development of Arabic Classical and folk musical genres from the pre-Islamic to modern times.
-Examines music in its dialectical relationship with political and social climates of Arab culture
+Examines music in its dialectical relationship with political and social climates of Arab culture.

 ARA 181 The Life of Muhammad (Seerah) (3-0-3).
-Provides a historical account of the life of the Prophet Muhammad as established in the Seerah, with a focus on the social, economic and religious conditions among the inhabitants of the Arabian
+(In both Arabic and English).
+Provides a historical account of the life of the Prophet Muhammad as established in the Seerah, with a focus on the social, economic and religious conditions among the inhabitants of the

-Peninsula before and after the advent of Islam.
+Arabian Peninsula before and after the advent of Islam.
 Examines the impact and legacy of the Prophet on the various aspects of life and the building of the Muslim community.